ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Dataset Construction

-The reachability task evaluates if a specific fact can eventually become true by taking (possibly multiple) actions in the given state.
+\textbf{3.
+Reachability (\reach)} The reachability task evaluates if a specific fact can eventually become true by taking (possibly multiple consecutive) actions in the given state.
 This is a multi-step reasoning task that can help avoid exploring unfeasible options.
 The generative version of this question is quite simple: what proposition can never hold in any potentially reachable state.
 If no such propositions exist, we instruct to reply {\em None}.

-While reachability is PSPACE-hard to answer in general \cite{bylander-aij1994} for a specific fact, we can generate some negative examples by either finding groundings of {\em static} predicates (unchanged by any action) that do not hold in the given state, or by (under)approximating the reachability with poly-time computable delete-relaxed reachability \cite{hoffmann-nebel-ecp2001}.
-For practical reasons, we keep a subset of generated negative examples for speeding up answer validation.
-We generate question only in cases when we either {\em know at least one unreachable fact} or we {\em know that all facts are reachable}.
-In case of doubt, we skip generating the question.
+Reachability is PSPACE-hard to answer in general \cite{bylander-aij1994} for partial states, so we only focus on reachability of a specific fact.
+We can generate some unreachable facts by either finding groundings of {\em static} predicates (unchanged by any action) that do not hold in the given state, or by (under)approximating the reachability with poly-time computable delete-relaxed reachability \cite{hoffmann-nebel-ecp2001}.
+For practical reasons, we keep a subset of generated unreachable facts, $N$, for speeding up answer validation.
+We generate question only in states where we either {\em know at least one unreachable fact} or we {\em know that all facts are reachable}.
+In case of doubt, we skip generating questions for that state.